 Base Ten Block and Gattegno Related Curricula Providers

 Not all of these are exclusively related to Gattegno.
 Instead, I've included all base ten block curriculum providers that we are aware of.
-Anyone with a knowledge of Gattego should be able to use these as they are all Gattegno friendly.
+Anyone with a knowledge of Gattegno should be able to use these as they are all Gattegno friendly.
 Not all of these are complete curriculum.
 Some will take students only to a certain grade.
-With all of these, the focus is on number sense rather than on symbols sense.
+They all focus is on number sense rather than on symbols sense.

 Miquon was the first attempt to take Gattegno's work and put it into a curriculum for regular schools.
 The biggest difference is the focus on number sense vs symbol sense.
 Miquon starts out with numbers whereas Gattegno starts with algebra/symbols.
 The curriculum goes up to 3rd grade but covers concepts way above what would be found in a standard 3rd grade math curriculum.